binaryage/blog/_posts/2009-11-07-drydrop-lighting-talk-at-gdd-prague.md

 <img src="{{site.url}}/shared/img/icons/drydrop-64.png" class="intro-icon"/>

-**Yesterday, I've attended Google Developer Day in Prague.
+**Yesterday I attended Google Developer Day in Prague.
 It was a great occasion to meet Googlers, Google fans and other fellow developers.
 I had a great time there.**

 #### Lighting talks

-The <a href="http://gug.cz/">Czech Google User Group</a> had organized series of Lighting Talks about interesting projects using Google technologies.
+The <a href="http://gug.cz/">Czech Google User Group</a> had organized series of Lightning Talks about interesting projects using Google technologies.
 I took this opportunity and presented the <a href="http://drydrop.binaryage.com">DryDrop</a> project.
 Thanks!

 Here are <a href="http://www.scribd.com/doc/22254506/DryDrop">my slides</a>: